 There are several places where you can strategically put your household plants to avoid any abuse.
 Whether you hang them or put them on a shelf high enough that even the best leaper can't reach, it's important to understand your cat and their abilities.

 Safety Note: Lilies are toxic to cats, so even having a lily on a shelf away from your cat, does not mean they're safe.
-Even minor exposures such as floating pollen getting on their fur or whiskers can be fatal.
+Even minor exposures such as floating pollen getting on their fur and them grooming it off can be fatal.